oblivia-simplex/Narrativity/1_markotic.md

 sentence structure, discover themselves trespassing an erotics of prose, transgressing away from familiar and known fiction offerings.

-Writers engaging in what Stephen Fredman calls \"poets prose,\" struggle to create new ideas from *inside* the conventions that constitute the either/or structure of the prose poem.
+Writers engaging in what Stephen Fredman calls "poets prose," struggle to create new ideas from *inside* the conventions that constitute the either/or structure of the prose poem.
 This structure is the chance for prose writers to both follow narrative and to deviate away from story.
-For example, Robert Kroetsch, in his poem
-\"The Sad Phoenician,\" pursues an elusive and/but dialogue that generates a bifurcated and pending narrative:
+For example, Robert Kroetsch, in his poem "The Sad Phoenician," pursues an elusive and/but dialogue that generates a bifurcated and pending narrative:

 |  and        the Phoenicians gave us the whole works